 How to Get Soap Scum off Shower Doors

-Or, you can use vinegar.
-It cuts through that film like a knife through warm talc combined with body oils in a steamy environment.
+Or you can use vinegar, which cuts through that film like a knife through warm talc combined with body oils in a steamy environment.

-Rinse off the vinegar with warm water, and you're done.
+Simply rinse off the vinegar with warm water.
 The vinegar smell will go away after a couple of showers.

 Other options include orange-based cleaners, mineral-oil solutions and liquid-fabric-softener solutions.

-Once the scum is gone, switch to liquid soap, which is lacking the talc that can lead to soap scum in the first place.
+Once the scum disappears, switch to liquid soap, which is lacking the talc that can lead to soap scum in the first place.